 TL;DR

 A circuit breaker wraps calls to external services and tracks failures.
 When failures exceed a threshold, the breaker “trips open”—subsequent calls fail immediately without attempting the network call.
 After a timeout, it allows a test request through.
 If that succeeds, the breaker closes and normal operation resumes.
-This prevents cascade failures and protects system resources.

 Visual Overview